pmilliotte/dynamodb-toolbox-integrations/README.md

+# Welcome to dynamodb toolbox integrations

+INTRO -> Maxime

+COMMENT UTILISER

-# Welcome to your CDK TypeScript Construct Library project
+## Welcome to your CDK TypeScript Construct Library project

 You should explore the contents of this project.
 It demonstrates a CDK Construct Library that includes a construct (`DynamodbToolboxIntegrationsLib`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.